Lawyers stage protests in Islamabad as JCP meets to choose 8 SC judges

-As a meeting of the Judicial Commission of Pakistan (JCP) was underway today (Monday) to finalise the names of eight Supreme Court judges, lawyers in Islamabad staged protests, demanding that the moot be postponed.
+As a meeting of the Judicial Commission of Pakistan (JCP) was underway today (Monday) to finalise the names of eight judges for elevation to the Supreme Court, lawyers in Islamabad staged protests, demanding that the moot be postponed.

 The JCP meeting comes amidst opposition voiced by four apex court judges and also follows the recent transfer of judges to the Islamabad High Court (IHC), which was opposed by five IHC judges.